 - What happens when the same project offers to settle at a different hub?

-- Relationship of value to installed renewable generation base
+- Relationship of value to installed generation base

 - On-line date and tenor

 - Relationship to all power generation in service pricing area

 - How does historical back-cast impact contract value?

 3:00 – 3:15 p.m. :: Afternoon Break